palapala-app/palapala_pdf/README.md

 ### Installing Chrome / Headless Chrome manually

-This is easiest using npx and some tooling provided by Puppeteer.
-Unfortunately it depends on node/npm, but it's worth it.
-E.g. install a specific version like this:
+This is easiest using npx and tooling provided by Puppeteer (depends on node/npm, but it's worth it).
+This installs chrome in a `chrome` folder in the current working dir and it outputs the path where it's installed when it's finished.

 ```sh
 npx @puppeteer/browsers install chrome@127.0.6533.88
 ```

-This installs chrome in a `chrome` folder in the current working dir and it outputs the path where it's installed when it's finished which then could be started like this

 Currently we'd advise for the `chrome-headless-shell` variant that is a light version meant just for this use case.
 The chrome-headless-shell is a minimal, headless version of the Chrome browser designed specifically for environments where you need to run Chrome without a graphical user interface (GUI).
 This is particularly useful in scenarios like server-side rendering, automated testing, web scraping, or any situation where you need the power of the Chrome browser engine without the overhead of displaying a UI.
 Headless by design, reduced size and overhead but still the same engine.